Earth Hour is a worldwide movement in support of energy conservation and sustainability, sponsored by the World Wildlife

 Earth Hour Activities

-Earth Hour, by Nanette Heffernan, introduces the global initiative and raises awareness for the importance of energy consumption and conservation.
+Earth Hour, by Nanette Heffernan, introduces the global initiative and raises awareness of the importance of energy consumption and conservation.

-An Educator’s Guide, co-developed by Nanette Heffernan and Sharon Angal, draws on CCSS – NGSS standards, Nanette’s 15 years experience of working with children and schools on environmental issues, and Sharon’s expertise in teaching science.
+An Educator’s Guide, co-developed by Nanette Heffernan and Sharon Angal, draws on CCSS – NGSS standards, Nanette’s 15 years of experience of working with children and schools on environmental issues, and Sharon’s expertise in teaching science.

 An Activity Kit for students helps them prepare for and celebrate Earth Hour.
 Fun in the dark ideas include a nocturnal nature walk or glow stick ring toss.

-Earth Hour, the FREE Educator’s Guide and the Student Activity Kit are available for download from Charlesbridge Publishing.
+Earth Hour, the FREE Educator’s Guide & Student Activity Kit are available from Charlesbridge Publishing.

 World Wildlife Fund: Go Dark For More Than Just the Climate